Jaylen Adams: Portland Trail Blazers (2020)

 After the G League season, Adams was signed by the Portland Trail Blazers during the COVID-19 NBA restart to replace veteran forward Trevor Ariza, who opted out of returning to the NBA in Orlando due to child custody reasons.
 Adams missed several games with a lower back injury.

 Milwaukee Bucks (2020–2021)

 On November 24, 2020, the Milwaukee Bucks announced that they had signed Adams to two-way contract.
-On March 4, 2021, Adams was reported to have been waived by the Milwaukee Bucks after he appeared in seven games.
+On March 4, 2021, Adams was reported to have been waived by the Bucks after he appeared in seven games.

 Sydney Kings (2021–2022)

 On August 22, 2021, Adams signed with the Sydney Kings for the 2021–22 NBL season.
 He was named league MVP and helped lead the Kings to the NBL championship.

 Crvena zvezda (2022)

 On July 29, 2022, Adams signed with Crvena zvezda of the ABA League.
 He parted ways with the team on November 3, 2022.